Updated June 20, 2010

 access to basic health services

-equal rights to men (property ownership, wages, leadership roles, etc.)
+equal rights to men (property ownership, wages, leadership roles,

 safety for women to engage in all of these activities

 Women and girls are undervalued all over the world.
-Millions of girls are
+Millions of

-their birth, their citizenship, or even their identity.
-The 2009 World
+systems to record their birth, their citizenship, or even their

-Economic Forum devoted one of its plenary sessions to the impact of
+identity.
+The 2009 World Economic Forum devoted one of its plenary

-that only half a cent of every international development dollar currently
+for the first time ever, and noted that only half a cent of every

-goes toward girls.
-"Women account for two thirds of global hours worked.
-Yet
+account for two thirds of global hours worked.
+Yet they earn just

-the world's property."
+world's property."
 (International Rescue Committee, 2011)

-I want to track data, research and articles that confirm that empowering
+I want to track data, research and articles that confirm that

-Some of what I note below is from lists compiled by The
+Some of what I note below is from lists compiled by The Girl Affect.
+If you

-Girl Affect.
-If you would like to refer other research and articles,
+would like to refer other research and articles, please contact me (no opinion pieces,

 please; research and case studies only).